mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/concepts/call-statuses.md

 ## Disclaimer

-While Nexmo, the Vonage API Platform, strives to provide the most accurate call status, we have little to no control over statuses like busy, rejected, and failed, most of which depend on status provided by the carriers.
+While Vonage strives to provide the most accurate call status, we have little to no control over statuses like busy, rejected, and failed, most of which depend on status provided by the carriers.
 More specifically, a call might not be completed because the callee was on another line (`busy`) but it is relayed as `rejected` by the carrier.